 Updated November 9, 2023

-Side effects of the COVID-19 vaccines, similar to other routine vaccinations, are typically mild and subside in a few days.
-Common experiences include soreness and swelling in the injected arm or leg, chills, joint pain, swollen lymph nodes, irritability, loss of appetite, fatigue, headaches, and a mild fever.
+Side effects of the COVID-19 vaccines vary from person to person.
+They are typically mild and subside in a few days.
+Common side effects include soreness and swelling in the injection site, nausea, chills, fatigue, headaches, muscle pain, or fever.

-If you have questions about COVID-19 vaccines, myocarditis, or how to protect your children from COVID-19, speak to your healthcare provider or pediatrician.
+If you have questions about COVID-19 vaccines or how to protect your children from COVID-19, speak to your healthcare provider or pediatrician.

 Schools and in-person learning